amor71/LiuAlgoTrader/docs/source/Scanners.rst

 Scanners
 ========

-As explained in the `Concepts` section, scanners scan the stock universe for stocks of interest.
+As explained in the `Concepts` section, scanners filter stocks of interest from the stock universe.
-When the `trader` application starts, it reads the `tradeplan.toml` file, looks at the **[[scanners]]** section to identify which scanners needs to be instantiated and executed.
-Scanners are initially executed by the order of appearance in the `tradeplan` file.
-The framework comes equipped with a generic, momentum scanner, but it should mostly be used as a reference when designing your own scanners.
+When the `trader` application starts, it reads the `tradeplan.toml` file and looks at the **[[scanners]]** section to identify the classes of scanners to be instantiated and executed.
+They are executed by the order of appearance in the `tradeplan` file.
+The framework comes with a generic, momentum scanner, but it is advised to be used as a reference for designing your own scanners.

 Some configuration parameters are generic to all scanners, and some may be specific for your own scanner.